parsiya/parsiya.net/content/page/CheatSheet.markdown

     unset env

-    # adding the github key to ssh-agent
+    # adding the GitHub key to ssh-agent
     # change if the private key file changes
     ssh-add ~/.ssh/id_rsa
     ```
-4. Add the SSH key to github/gitlab.
+4. Add the SSH key to Github/GitLab.
 5. Navigate to your git folder in a normal command prompt and run `bash` and use
    git normally.
-6. ???
-7. Profit

 ### Exit Status 3221225781
 **TL;DR:** `exit status 3221225781` on Windows means a DLL is missing.
 In this